Babanrao Lonikar

-Babanrao Dattatray Yadav (Lonikar) (born 1 March 1965) is an Indian politician from Maharashtra state & Member in 13th 2014 Maharashtra Legislative Assembly election.
-He was Minister of Water Supply and Sanitation in Government of Maharashtra.
-He represents Partur-Mantha Vidhan Sabha Constituency in Legislative Assembly of Maharashtra.
+Babanrao Dattatray Yadav (Lonikar) (born 1 March 1965) is an Indian politician from Maharashtra state, and a member of the thirteenth 2014 Maharashtra Legislative Assembly election.
+He was the Minister of Water Supply and Sanitation in the Government of Maharashtra.
+He represents Partur-Mantha Vidhan Sabha Constituency in the Legislative Assembly of Maharashtra.
 He belongs to Bhartiya Janata Party.

 Political career

-Babanrao Yadav is 55 years old MLA contested election from Partur, Maharashtra in the year 2019 and he won.
+Babanrao Yadav is 55 years old.
+The MLA contested election from Partur, Maharashtra in the year 2019 and he won.
 Nowadays, he is associated with the Bharatiya Janata Party.
 Also, he was elected as Member of Maharashtra Legislative Assembly from Partur constituency in the years 1999, 2004 and 2014, respectively.
 Babanrao Yadav is also known as Babanrao Lonikar.

 Positions held

 He was also given responsibility of being guardian minister of Jalna district.